Money Changes Everything: Cyndi Lauper version

 Cyndi Lauper's recording of "Money Changes Everything" was released as the fifth US single from her album She's So Unusual.
-It has been released in over 27 variations across the world, the most common being a two track 7" vinyl single (with varying covers).
-There was also a less common 12" vinyl single version.
+It has been released in over 27 variations across the world, the most common being a two track 7-inch vinyl single (with varying covers).
+There was also a less common 12-inch vinyl single version.
 Lauper's cover features an appearance by Rob Hyman of the band the Hooters, playing his "hooter" (a Hohner Melodica) on the song's solo.

 Lauper recorded an acoustic version, with guest artist Adam Lazzara (from the band Taking Back Sunday), for her 2005 album The Body Acoustic.
 "Money Changes Everything" as the 5th single, became She's So Unusuals first release to fail to achieve top 5 status on the Billboard Hot 100, peaking at number 27.

 Critical reception

 Stewart Mason of AllMusic praised Lauper's cover version, stating that the song's arrangement "is brighter, sharper and much more commercial than the Brains' rather weedy, comparatively lo-fi and dullish take on their own song."
 He further praised Lauper's singing abilities, particularly the long note she holds at the climax of the song.
 Billboard described the song as "hard rock meets hard realities" and designated it as one of the new releases with the greatest chart potential.
 Cash Box called the song "a hard rocking effort which forgoes any novel vocal twist" that provides "a sad look at the realities of cash and its effects."

+Writing for Music Week at the time of the first UK single release in May 1984, Jerry Smith gave a negative review of Cyndi's cover, calling it "weak US pop with a thin synthesizer sound" and criticising her "horrible whining voice screeching over the top".
+However, when the single was re-released in the United Kingdom in February 1985, Smith wrote a less negative review, stating that it was "one of her more commercial numbers", featuring her "characteristic vocal" over "bright, catchy backing".

-In Peru's most prestigious radio station, Radio Panamericana, "Money Changes Everything" was in the Top 20 year end charts.
+On Peru's most prestigious radio station, Radio Panamericana, "Money Changes Everything" was in the Top 20 year end charts.

+Music video

+The music video was made available for programming in the United States in November 1984.
+It was directed by Pat Burch and Phil Tuckett for NFL Films.